RESEARCH FOR A CURE

 Dr. Michael Dolinger

-Dr. Michael Dolinger is an Assistant Professor of Pediatric Gastroenterology at the Icahn School of Medicine at Mount Sinai Kravis Children’s Hospital in New York City.
+Dr. Michael Dolinger is the Director of Pediatric Inflammatory Bowel Disease at NYU Langone Health in New York City.
 A primary focus of his recent research has been the use of intestinal ultrasound (IUS) as a novel, noninvasive tool to monitor inflammatory bowel disease activity and treatment response in order to improve outcomes and enhance shared understanding.
-Dr. Dolinger leads the Henry and Elaine Kaufman Intestinal Ultrasound Program at the Susan and Leonard Feinstein Inflammatory Bowel Disease Center at Mount Sinai, the first of its kind in the United States.
-He is the co-founder of the Intestinal Ultrasound Group of Canada and North America, IUSCAN, and currently serves on the North American Society of Pediatric Gastroenterology, Hepatology, and Nutrition Inflammatory Bowel Disease Committee, and on the Pediatric and Artificial Intelligence Committees of the International Bowel Ultrasound Group (IBUS).
+Dr. Dolinger previously served as an Assistant Professor of Pediatric Gastroenterology at the Icahn School of Medicine at Mount Sinai Kravis Children’s Hospital in New York City.
+He also led the Henry and Elaine Kaufman Intestinal Ultrasound Program at the Susan and Leonard Feinstein Inflammatory Bowel Disease Center at Mount Sinai, the first of its kind in the United States.
+He is the co-founder of the Intestinal Ultrasound Group of the United States and Canada, iUSCAN, and currently serves on the North American Society of Pediatric Gastroenterology, Hepatology, and Nutrition Inflammatory Bowel Disease Committee, and on the Pediatric and Artificial Intelligence Committees of the International Bowel Ultrasound Group (IBUS).
 Through his work with IBUS, Dr. Dolinger leads the training and certification of gastroenterologists in the United States for performing IUS.

 Dr. Dolinger received his medical degree from Albany Medical College (NY).
 He completed his residency and chief residency in pediatrics at Cohen Children’s Medical Center (New York City) and his pediatric gastroenterology fellowship and advanced inflammatory bowel disease fellowship at the Icahn School of Medicine at Mount Sinai.